Think pink (sauce).

 - In a wide-bottomed pot or large skillet with high sides, heat the olive oil over medium heat.
 Add the onion to the pan and cook, stirring frequently, until translucent and softened, about 5 to 8 minutes.
 Add the garlic and red pepper flakes and stir for an additional 20 seconds or so.PRO TIP: Don't get any color on the onion or garlic or the sauce will develop a harsh, acrid flavor.
 Stir often and adjust the heat as necessary.

 - Stir the tomato paste into the onion and garlic and let it cook for a couple of minutes.
 Add the vodka and cook, stirring occasionally, until all the alcohol burns off, about 3 to 5 minutes.

 - Add the tomato sauce or crushed tomatoes, along with a big glug of water you just swirled around in the can to get the rest of the tomato out.

-- While the vodka sauce cooks, bring a pot of well-salted water to a boil and cook your penne or preferred pasta until just under al dente.
+- While the vodka sauce cooks, bring a large pot of well-salted water to a boil and cook your penne or preferred pasta until just under al dente.

 - Reserve a cup of pasta water.
-Drain the pasta and add it to the vodka sauce, along with the butter and some of the pasta water.
+Drain the pasta and add it to the vodka sauce, along with the butter and a glug of the reserved pasta water.
 Simmer together for an additional minute, stirring, to allow the pasta to finish cooking in the sauce.
 PRO TIP: The sauce texture should be silky and loose, neither thin and watery nor thick and clumpy.
 Add a splash of pasta water as necessary.